We Analyzed 100 Million Steam Reviews. Less Than 0.5% Got a Developer Response.

 What a response strategy actually looks like

-This does not have to be a 15-hour-per-week commitment.
-The studios seeing the 55.9% improvement are not spending more time.
-They are spending smarter time.
+This doesn't have to be a 15-hour-per-week commitment.
+The studios seeing the 55.9% improvement aren't spending more time.
+They're spending smarter time.

-- Negative reviews about issues you have already fixed.
+- Negative reviews about issues you've already fixed.
 Highest priority.
-These have the best flip potential.
-"We actually fixed this in patch 1.3, would love to hear if it works better now."
+Best flip potential.
+"We actually fixed this in patch 1.3 — would love to hear if it works better now."

-- Negative reviews with valid criticism you have not fixed yet.
+- Negative reviews with valid criticism you haven't fixed yet.
 Acknowledge, give a timeline if possible, and convert the reviewer from adversary to someone "watching for updates."

 - Low-effort or joke reviews.
 Skip.
-The ROI is not there.
+The ROI isn't there.

 With this triage system, a daily review session takes 10-15 minutes, not 2 hours.
 You focus on the reviews where engagement has the highest probability of changing your score, and you let the rest go.